kiwistand/kiwi-docs/docs/kiwi-how-works/protocol.md

 Our architecture is much simpler, though.

-When the user signs up, they mint a Kiwipass NFT.
+When the user signs up, they mint a Kiwipass NFT (they can also buy it on a secondary market).
 After 1-5 minutes, our indexer adds their blockchain address to the allowlist.
 From now on, this address can interact with the protocol.

 :::tip[Important]